← Back to Library

 Pure Yin · Earth · Mother · SW · Abdomen · Ox

-Three broken Yin lines — the ultimate receptive force.
-Represents earth, nourishment, the matriarch, and vast acceptance.
+Three broken Yin lines — deep receptive force.
+Represents earth, nourishment, the matriarch, and broad acceptance.

 ZhènThunder / Arousing